mikkeschiren/vorticism/PITCHME.md

 ---?image=http://www.bl.uk/learning/images/21cc/counterculture/Blessthehairdresser.jpg&size=auto 90%

 ---
-# Futurism and cubism
+# Futurism and Cubism (and Expressionism)

 Note: Futurism was mainly a italian art movement, also in love with the machines, and forza - forward.
-Many of them ended up as fascist.
+Many of them ended up as fascist or anarchists.
 Cubism were centred around Picasso, many of them socialist.
+Expressionist were mostly german, but also people like norweigian artist Edward Munch.
 ---

 # Wyndham Lewis